donovanh/activate/README.md

 * onload

-The element will be given the `js-active` class when the page loads and the class won't be removed"
+The element will be given the `js-active` class when the page loads and the class won't be removed.
+Usage:

 	<section class="js-activate onload">
 	  ...